Revision: 10 Sep 2025 · Version: 0.7 (analysis draft) · Authors: Mustafa Aksu, ChatGPT

 6. Notes & limitations

 - Radius proxies.
 We report edge lengths and \(r_{\text{metric}}\).
-The form‑factor radius \(r_E\) is provided where per‑state geometry exports are present; otherwise it is omitted by design.
+The form‑factor radius \(r_E\) is provided where per‑state geometry is exported.

 7. Data & release